 Some of these capabilities sound a lot like what the industry is hoping to achieve with Big Data technologies.
 However, Snowflake has delivered them in true cloud fashion without compromising on key enterprise requirements, most importantly native SQL support and performance.
 This last point was particularly important to our investment thesis at Wing.
 The world seems to be filled with SQL layers bolted atop various distributed computing frameworks.
-But an elastically scalable, on-demand data warehouse with the interactivity that users of SQL-based tools demand?
-We believe that to be a very rare and important thing indeed.
+But an elastically scalable, on-demand data warehouse service with the interactivity that users of SQL-based tools demand?
+We believed that to be a very rare and important thing indeed.